 Eighth Air Force Bomber Command became the Eighth Air Force on February 1944, it oversaw bombardment of strategic targets in Europe until 1945.

 The 389th Bomb Group, known in more familiar terms as "the Sky Scorpions", flew strategic bombing missions in B-24 Liberators from Hethel, England.
 They also sent detachments to join bases in North Africa at Benghazi No. 10, Libya, between 3 July 1943...

-SUZY-Q, flown by Col. Leon Johnson, led the 44th Bomb Group on the Aug 1, 1943 Ploesti raid and was the most famous ship of the 67th Squadron.
-The plane was lost on Aug 16, 1943 on a mission to the north airfield at Foggia, Italy.
-The plane...
+The B-24D, named, 'Suzy Q', flown by Pilot Lt.
+Robert I. Brown and commanded by Col. Leon Johnson, led the 44th Bomb Group on the Aug 1, 1943 Ploesti raid and was the most famous ship of the 67th Squadron.
+The plane was lost on Aug 16, 1943 on a...

 1 August 1943

 Operation TIDAL WAVE.
 B24D Liberators attack the oil refineries at Ploesti, Romania.
 The bombers flew low to avoid radar detection and dropped time delayed bombs.
 Out of the 177 B-24s that took part in the raid 167 managed to attack their targets.
 57 B...